 It seems Governor Evers nearly forgot about 14 percent of Wisconsin’s electricity generation in the state’s first-ever Clean Energy Plan this week.

 The Wisconsin Clean Energy Plan, according to the governor and the Office of Sustainability and Clean Energy, will create more than 40,000 jobs and move Wisconsin toward in-state energy independence.
-These goals are admirable, to be sure, but the Evers Administration fell into a common trap: there’s little mention of developing nuclear energy in the state.
+These goals are admirable, to be sure, but the Evers Administration fell into a common trap: there’s little mention of developing Wisconsin’s nuclear energy.

 To be fair, the Clean Energy Plan does mention nuclear energy, but two-and-a-half times less than solar power.
 The simple fact is Wisconsin cannot run on solar and wind alone, not today and not in 2050 when the plan pledges to have 100 percent carbon-free electricity.
-Nuclear energy is a critical piece of Wisconsin’s energy puzzle.
+Wisconsin’s nuclear energy is a critical piece of the puzzle.

 Currently, there are three nuclear power plants within the state, but only one – Point Beach – is operational.
 Unfortunately, the two reactors on site are only licensed to operate through 2030 and 2033 respectively.
 With nuclear power plants across the country in jeopardy, it’s not unreasonable to think that these plants may, too, be victims of anti-nuclear sentiments within the environmental movement.